strmlineapp-ux/agileflow/src/docs/user-manual.md

 ## 8. Management Pages (Admin & Manager Roles)

 ### 8.1 Admin Management (`/dashboard/admin`)
-- **Manage Admins**: Assign or revoke Admin privileges for any user.
-This action requires two-factor authentication for security.
+This is the central control panel for configuring the application itself.
-- **Manage Admin Groups**: Create, edit, and manage high-level administrative groups that grant specific permissions across the app.
+- **Admin Groups**: Create and manage high-level administrative groups that grant specific permissions across the app.
+Assign users to these groups.
+- **Pages**: Configure the application's navigation.
+Create new pages, define their URL paths, and control who has access to them (by user, team, or admin group).
+- **Tabs**: Manage the reusable content blocks (tabs) that can be assigned to different pages.
+Edit their names, icons, and descriptions.

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)
 This is the central hub for global application settings.